anamdesibab/brackets-jasmine/README.md

 brackets-jasmine
 ===========

-A jasmine extension to run any jasmine test file directly in Brackets.
+A jasmine extension to run a jasmine test file in Brackets and see the html jasmine results.

 Installation
 ===========